Jesseekoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3 - changes the owner of a file
 4 - creates an empty file called hello
 5 - Adds execute permission for file
+6 - Adds multiple permissions to owner and group owner